The XPS 13 ships with Ubuntu pre-installed and is a top-of-the line ultrabook, with specs similar to the Macbook Pro 13", but half a pound lighter.

 Con Spongy keyboard

-The keyboard feels a bit spongy and also does not have a lot of travel to the keys.
+The keyboard feels a bit spongy and does not have a lot of travel to the keys.
 When bottoming out there is no feel of completion.

 Con Phone support is very slow

 Customers have reported waiting for up to 15 minutes to get connected to someone who will be able to help solve their issue.

 Con Not a great choice for people who use their laptops to game as well

 The Dell's integrated graphics are very poor for gaming and you won't be able to play graphics intensive games on it at all.
 A latest-generation AAA game will run at about 20 FPS with lowest settings.
 While a less graphics-intensive game such as Dota 2 for example will run at 30 FPS with lowest settings.

 Con The battery does not last as long as advertised